 Established in 2006, eToro is a well-known worldwide fintech startup and the leader in social trading (following other people’s trades), with over 30 million users worldwide.
 You can also invest in other products through their platform, which is intuitive and simple to use, making it a good choice for beginners.
 Plus, they offer commission-free stock trading in the UK.

-Opening an account and depositing is easy; you can even try it out with virtual money.
+Opening an account and depositing is easy; you can even try it out with virtual money. eToro also supports GBP deposits.
 On the downside, spreads can be high for some products.
-The only currency accepted is USD, so you’ll be charged currency conversion fees upon deposit and withdrawal if you deposit in GBP.

 Social trading allows users to observe and learn from experienced traders in real time.
 New traders can follow the strategies of successful investors, understand their decision-making processes, and gain insights into market trends and trading techniques.